 “Affiliate” means with respect to either Party (a) any corporation or other entity owning, either directly or indirectly, a majority of the voting ownership interest of such Party (a “Parent”), or (b) any corporation or other entity in which a majority of the voting ownership interest is held, either directly or indirectly, by such Party or such Party’s Parent or (c) a corporation or other entity in which such Party or such Party’s Parent holds at least a twenty-percent (20%) voting ownership interest and is operated and managed by such Party or such Party’s Parent.
 Without limiting the foregoing (i) ENRON’s Affiliates shall include Enron Energy Services Operations, Inc. and Enron Power Marketing, Inc., and (ii) TELESIS’ Affiliates shall include without limitation the companies known or doing business as Pacific Bell, Pacific Bell Directory, Pacific Bell Information Services, Pacific Bell Internet Services, Pacific Bell Mobile Services, Pacific Bell Network Integration, Pacific Bell Video Services, Pacific Telesis Enhanced Services, Pacific Telesis Enterprises, Pacific Telesis Interactive Media, Pacific Telesis Broadband Services, PacTel Capital Funding, PacTel ReInsurance Company, PacTel Capital Resources, Telesis Technologies Laboratory and Cross Country Wireless, Inc.

-“Base Tariff Rate” means, with respect to a Facility, the published fully bundled electric service tariff assigned by the applicable Utility to such Facility as of December 31, 1997, as set forth in Column G of Exhibit B [review]; provided, however, that if a more favorable tariff is assigned to a Facility by the applicable Utility as a result of ENRON’s efforts, then for the purpose of calculating the Energy Services Amount[MCC What is this term?] for such Facility, the Base Tariff Rate shall remain unchanged; and provided further, that if ENRON elects not to pursue a Base Tariff Rate change, and TELESIS elects to pursue such change, resulting in a more favorable tariff assigned to such Facility by the applicable Utility, then for the purposes of calculating the Energy Services Amount for such Facility, the Base Tariff Rate shall be deemed to be the newly assigned Utilitytariff [MCC the way “C” is set up, it wouldn’t make any difference if the lower Utility tariff was elected by either, since Term rate is 1997 x actual usage, so need some crossover to be able to use this lower rate in “C”.
-Col H is the base rate only at Effective Date, and this creates an ambiguity].
+“Base Tariff Rate” means, with respect to a Facility, the published fully bundled electric service tariff assigned by the applicable Utility to such Facility as of December 31, 1997, as set forth in Column G of Exhibit B; provided, however, that if a more favorable tariff is assigned to a Facility by the applicable Utility as a result of ENRON’s efforts, then for the purpose of calculating the Energy Services Amount for such Facility, the Base Tariff Rate shall remain unchanged; and provided further, that if ENRON elects not to pursue a Base Tariff Rate change, and TELESIS elects to pursue such change, resulting in a more favorable tariff assigned to such Facility by the applicable Utility, then for the purposes of calculating the Energy Services Amount for such Facility, the Base Tariff Rate shall be deemed to be the newly assigned Utility tariff.
 It is specifically recognized and agreed that during the Contract Term, any savings resulting from the efforts of ENRON, at ENRON’s sole expense, in effectuating the transfer of a Facility to a more favorable published Utility sales tariff shall accrue solely to the benefit of ENRON.
 TELESIS acknowledges, however, that ENRON has no obligation to effectuate savings pursuant to this subsection or to cause the transfer of any Facility from the Base Tariff Rate to a more favorable tariff.

 “Billing Cycle” means the Utility billing cycle for each Facility.